-The following paragraphs must be inserted in the mortgage.
-The first paragraph should

-"All borrower's right, title, and interest in and to the leasehold estate for a term of \\\\\\ years beginning on \\\\\\, 20\\\\, created, executed and established by certain Lease dated \\\\\, 20\\\\, by \\\\\\\, Page \\\\\ of \\\\ Records of said County and State, and any renewals and extensions thereof, and all borrower's right, title, and interest in and to said Lease, covering the following real estate."

-"Borrower will pay, when due, all rents and all other charges required by said Lease, will comply with all other requirements of said Lease, and will not surrender or relinquish any of borrower's right, title, or interest in or to said leasehold estate or under said Lease while this instrument remains in effect."
+The following paragraphs must t be insert ted in the mortgage.
+The first pa aragraph shouid be placed directly before the legal deso cription of f the real estate.
+"All borrower's right, title, and l interest i in and to the leaseho ld estate for a term of years beginning on , 20, created, executed as nd establish ed by certain Lease dated , 20 , by , Page of Lease dated, 20 any rene wals and extensions thereof, and all borrower's right, title, and interest in and to said I "Borrower will pay, when due, comply with all other requirements of borrower's right, title, or interest in or instrument remains in effect." said Leas e, and will not surre nder or relin nquish any of